shanemmattner/skidl/kicad_schematic_parser/README.md

-# KiCad Schematic Parser
+# SKiDL KiCad Schematic Parser

-A Python tool for parsing and analyzing KiCad schematic files.
-This tool extracts comprehensive information about components, pins, connections, and labels from KiCad schematics.
+A Python module for SKiDL that parses and analyzes KiCad schematic files.
+This module enables SKiDL to extract comprehensive information about components, pins, connections, and labels from KiCad schematics, allowing for circuit definition in code.

 ## Features